Ways of Knowing

 Editors: Amanda Belantara and Emily Drabinski

-Price: TBD
+Price: $50

 ISBN: 978-1-63400-159-5

-The set of oral histories included in the volume document the Chicano Thesaurus, the Women’s Thesaurus, and the Homosaurus.
+The set of oral histories included in the volume document the Chicano Thesaurus, A Women’s Thesaurus, and Homosaurus.
 The authors recorded hour-long oral histories with two representatives from each project, documenting the origins of each thesaurus, the political and social context from which they emerged, and the processes involved in their development and implementation.
 Introductory essays provide a context for each thesaurus in the history of information and activism in libraries.
 The book and accompanying digital files constitute the first primary source of its kind and a unique contribution to the history of metadata work in libraries.
 Capturing these stories through sound recording offers new ways of understanding the field of critical cataloging and classification as we hear the joy, frustration, urgency, and seriousness of critical metadata work.

 Emily Drabinski is Associate Professor and librarian at the City University of New York.
 Drabinski publishes and presents widely on topics related to knowledge organization, information literacy, and critical perspectives in librarianship.
 Since 2011, Drabinski has served as series editor Gender and Sexuality in Information Studies, a book series from Library Juice Press/Litwin Books, organizing three related colloquia, convening hundreds of scholars and practitioners interested in these questions.
 In 2015, she received the Ilene F. Rockman Instruction Publication of the Year Award for her work on qualitative time in the information literacy classroom.
 In 2020, Drabinski received the award for Career Achievement in Women and Gender Studies Librararianship from the ACRL Women and Gender Studies Section.
 She will serve as President of the American Library Association in 2023-24.
 Drabinski is a contributing writer to Truthout.